 For telcos, chatbots can be particularly advantageous as they can free agents from simple and repetitive queries and help them focus on more complex cases instead.
 In addition, AI chatbots can offer 24×7 preliminary support and help create a prioritized backlog of customer support issues with different priority rates for the human teams.

 By infusing a chatbot with natural language (NLP) processing capabilities and ML-powered analytical “thinking”, telcos could precisely capture the scope of the customer problem, provide an initial, personalized consultation and effectively resolve or re-route the customer to an agent with the right skills.
-Ultimately, AI chatbots can save telecommunication companies in customer management costs by automating and assisting with basic account queries, troubleshooting and account purchases.
+Ultimately, AI chatbots can save telecommunication companies over $1.2 billion in customer management costs by automating and assisting with basic account queries, troubleshooting and account purchases.

 AT&T, for instance, currently “employs” over 1,000 bots that help the company coordinate and optimize customer service procedures, engage customers and prospects on social media, and even update out-of-office notices for employees.